 Clarity on these easily confused terms helps them process claims and payments quicker.
 More knowledge of these terms enables coders to assign codes to insurance claims efficiently.

 Education and Certification

 The medical coding and billing field is a highly responsible career choice.
 Hence, merely hiring a diploma or GED candidate may not be the ideal choice.
 During the hiring process, look for post-secondary career training in medical coding as a minimum qualification bar.
 A six-month certificate in the field is also a credible qualification.

-However, hiring the candidate with a 2-year degree in this specific sphere could be your best pick.
-Some reputable certifications include Certified Coding Associate certificate by AHIMA or the Certified Professional Coder course by AAPC.
+However, hiring a candidate with a 2-year degree in this specific sphere could be your best pick.
+Some reputable certifications include the Certified Coding Associate certificate by AHIMA or the Certified Professional Coder course by AAPC.

 Strong Moral Character